top of page

 No. A lot of people tend to confuse getting divorced with obtaining Consent Orders.
 Divorce is a separate matter and has no ramifications for your family law parenting or property matters, apart from affecting the limitation period for the property matter.
 In fact, a lot of people obtain Consent Orders first and worry about getting divorced later.
 When you separate, you may have up to three different matters to attend to: Divorce, Parenting Matter and Property Matter.
 We assist with all of these matters and offer a free initial consult for your peace of mind

 First, we need to assess your individual circumstances and advise you if this is the right option for your matter.
-To get started please contact us on 02 8722 5021 for an obligation free initial consultation with a family lawyer at no cost to you.
+To get started, please contact us for an obligation-free initial consultation with a family lawyer at no cost to you.
+You can also visit our offices in Parramatta or Lindfield for a face-to-face consultation.

 • How Much Does It Cost to Get Consent Orders?